 We train our students on the CMX Social Identity Cycle, which helps them understand how communities form.
 Once you understand the phases of community development, you’ll be able to create content and programming that helps members move through the process.

 Every piece of content you create will have a purpose.

 4. You aren’t measuring anything.
 Or you’re measuring everything.

-Measurement isn’t a singular thing.
-You can measure the effectiveness of your content, the health of your community, the business value your community adds, and each one of those areas can have a great deal of depth.
+Measurement isn’t singular.
+You can measure the effectiveness of your content, the health of your community, or the business value of your community.
+Each one of those layers can add a great deal of depth.

 Without measurement, you have no idea if the work you’re doing is paying off, and it will be impossible to make data-driven decisions.
 In today’s businesses, it’s expected that you’ll be able to measure your work and use data to improve your efficiency.
 If you aren’t doing that, community management training can help.

-5. You are not yet familiar with community management standards and language.
+5. You’re not familiar with industry standards and best practices.

-As members of an industry, it’s incredibly important that we’re able to communicate effectively with each other.
+As members of an industry, it’s incredibly important to communicate effectively with each other.
 That means we need to have common language.
 That way, when we refer to a concept, everyone is on the same page about what we’re talking about.

-Of course, CMX is just one place where you can find this kind of language and these standards — but thousands of community professionals have taken this training program.
-That means thousands of people are able to use common language, and have consistent standards for what they’re putting into their community strategy.
+Thousands of community professionals have taken CMX’s training program.
+That means thousands of people are able to use common language and have consistent standards for what they’re putting into their community strategy.
 This will help you better communicate with your peers and your team when discussing community strategy.

-If any of these signs sound familiar to you, you might consider seeking out a community management training course.
-No matter what stage of growth your community is in, a little training will go a long way towards giving you a firm foundation in how to manage and build it into the kind of community you can be proud to be a member of.
+If any of these signs sound familiar to you, you might consider a community management training course.
+No matter what stage of growth your community is in, a little training will go a long way towards giving you a firm foundation in how to manage and build the kind of community you can be proud to be a member of.